deepgram/content/articles/en/community/transcription-punctuation-manageable-audio-speed-1308612117649166348.md

 Deepgram's Dictation feature can transform spoken dictation commands into punctuation marks, enhancing the readability of transcriptions.
 To leverage this feature:

 - Enable the `dictation` parameter by setting it to `true` in your API request.
-- Ensure the `punctuate` parameter is enabled for dictation to operate correctly.
+- Ensure the `punctuate` parameter is also enabled for dictation to operate correctly.

 For example, to use these parameters in an API request, you could: